-Activation of the Chase Freedom® Q2 5% bonus categories is now open.
-From April 1 through June 30, 2020, Freedom Card cardholders can earn 5% cash back on the first $1,500 of purchases at grocery stores, fitness clubs, gym memberships, and select streaming services.
+Activation of the 5% bonus categories for 2021 Q3 is now open for the Chase Freedom Flex℠ and Chase Freedom®.
+From July 1 through September 30, 2021, Freedom Flex and Freedom Card cardholders can earn 5% cashback (or 5X Ultimate Rewards points) on the first $1,500 of purchases at grocery stores and select streaming services.

 Maximize Your Value with a Premium Card

 The best way to leverage the points earned from your Freedom Flex or Freedom Card is by combining them with a premium Ultimate Rewards-earning card like the Chase Sapphire Reserve®, Chase Sapphire Preferred® Card, or Ink Business Preferred® Credit Card.